 - Zone transfers are disabled on the primary DNS server.

 View the details for a DNS zone¶

-To view the details for a DNS zone, click DNS in the side menu to go to the DNS dashboard.
+To view the details for a DNS zone, click DNS in the Cloud Services navigation menu to go to the DNS dashboard.

 On the details page for the zone, you can view information about the zone, such as its status, its fully qualified domain name (FQDN), its IPv4 and IPv6 addresses, and its zone file.
 You also can change some details about the zone, such as its name and the IP address for its primary DNS server.